xiaotingsong/dGLCN/README.md

 Code is Under Revision, it will be updated ASAP.
 2022/10/10

-The code with orginial version can be obtained by email xtstars1998@gmail.com, if you are interested.
+The code of orginial version can be obtained by email xtstars1998@gmail.com, if you are interested.